 For units not subsidized under the Section 8 or PRAC programs, applicants must meet the minimum income requirements for the unit.
 The minimum monthly income is set at two (2) times the rent for the unit.
-Management may review and amend this requirement if deemed necessary.
-Minimum income is not applicable to applicants with a Section 8 voucher from the Housing Authority.

 f) Credit Requirements

 This property evaluates each person applying to live at its community with a credit-risk scoring system that is provided by an independent consumerreporting agency and consistently applied to all of the applicants.
 This scoring system uses a statistical model to estimate the credit risk that an applicant may not satisfactorily fulfill their lease obligations.
 The statistical model was developed from data regarding actual residents and their payment performance of their lease obligation.
 Prior to final acceptance of each applicant, this property will use this system to provide a numerical score that represents a relative measure of the credit risk associated with that applicant.
 The acceptance policies include having no more than 35% of past due negative accounts and no more than \$2,500 maximum balance of unpaid collections (including past due accounts).
 Bankruptcies are permitted if they have been cleared.
 Each applicant's credit-risk score will be compared to the acceptance policies to determine whether or not the applicant may be accepted.
 If the application is denied based on the credit-risk score, the applicant will be advised what factors most adversely affected the score and the applicant will be given the name, address, and telephone number of the consumer reporting agency that provided the credit-risk score to this property.
 An applicant who is denied based on their credit-risk score may obtain a copy of the consumer report(s) on which the credit-risk score was based, and may initiate an investigation to have any erroneous information contained in such reports corrected.
 The consumer-reporting agency will advise the applicant of the actions that they may take in order to do so.
 Available units will not be held open during any such investigation by the applicant.
 The absence of credit history by itself will not be reason to deny an applicant household.